 The unsurprising downside for many foreign investors?
 Most of these platforms are only available in French.

-Having spent months testing and comparing dozens of sites recommended by the French investor community, translating technical vocabulary, and researching their track history, we think we finally landed on a winner: Raizers
+Having spent months testing and comparing dozens of sites recommended by the French investor community, translating technical vocabulary, and researching their track history, I think I finally landed on a winner: Raizers

 Raizers is one of the leading property crowdfunding websites in France with more than €50m already raised and is fully accessible in English and German, welcoming international investors from across the world.